November 14, 2022, 4:33 pm | Read time: 16 minutes

 According to Stiftung Warentest, the best digital camera is the Fujifilm X-T4.
 It is a mirrorless digital system camera with interchangeable lenses.
 The test portal examined the camera with two different lenses–both combinations received the top score of 1.4 (“very good”).

 The second tested lens is the XF 18–55 R LM OIS, which also delivers “very good” results.
-The zoom range is smaller (3.1x): wide-angle and telephoto effects are usable, but the lens is not ideal for close-ups.
+The zoom range is smaller (3.1x): wide-angle and telephoto effects are usable, but the lens is not ideal for primarily close-up shots.
 Weather resistance is also lacking.
 The reduced feature set is reflected in the price: the standard lens is significantly more affordable than the other Fujinon XF.
 In terms of brightness, stabilization, and image noise, the photo and video recordings are convincing.

 Advantages: